francescogra/BigDataExam/README.md

-# Master's thesis
+# Big Data experimental Thesis - University of Catania

+## Thesis Title
-# A Graph Convolutional Network-based model for the stratification of patients with non-communicable diseases
+**A Graph Convolutional Network-based model for the stratification of patients with non-communicable diseases**

+## Project Overview
+This repository contains the experimental thesis project for the Master of Data Science at the University of Catania.
+The focus of this project is on applying **Graph Convolutional Network** to tackle the challenge of **the stratification of patients with non-communicable diseases**.
+The goal of the model aims to classify breast cancer patients according to their prognosis, distinguishing between short- and long-term survival.

 ![alt text](https://github.com/francescogra/MasterThesisExam/blob/main/slide3.jpg "GCN")